Ever wondered what happens in my vocal coaching sessions?

 Not only do you get the opportunity to document your progress (which you can repurpose as behind the scenes footage in a mic video or a doco about your life when you have blown up!) but you also get to watch back completely free of having to think about what’s going on in the session.

 Watch from a different perspective, from outside yourself, to see what you’re doing and the nuances that you have vocally.
-Good & bad!
+Good and bad!

 This was a key discovery for me when videoing myself and it helped me so much.

-You also get the opportunity to review over and over again and practice any techniques that we’ve gone through.
+You also get the opportunity to review over and over plus practice any techniques that we’ve gone through.

 Online Coaching Sessions

-With vocal coaching I like to do 90-minute sessions.
+When vocal coaching, I like to do 60-90-minute sessions.
 It sounds like a long time but it goes very quickly.

-The first 15 minutes is a chance for us to catch up, settle into things and talk about what has happened since our last session.
+The first 15 minutes is a chance for us to catch up.
+We can settle into things and talk about what has happened since our last session.

 I’m a massive fan of journaling and have a Singer’s Vocal Journal that I offer up to my students.